shirleythomas/ChatApp/README.md

 # ChatApp
-Chat App using Node.js and MongoDB.
+Naive Chat App using Node.js and MongoDB.

 To get the app running:
 ```bash